Pen Densham: Early life

-Born in England in 1947 to Raymond Densham who worked in the British film industry, Pen left school at age 15 and was hired by British TV to photograph The Rolling Stones to sell to national magazines.
+Born in Ruislip, Middlesex, England in October 1947 to Raymond Densham who worked in the British film industry, Pen left school at age 15 and was hired by British TV to photograph The Rolling Stones to sell to national magazines.
 At 19 he moved to Canada where he directed commercials and documentaries, working with Marshall McLuhan.

 Densham went on to found Insight Productions in Toronto with John Watson.
 The company gained recognition for documentaries such as Life Times Nine, one of two Insight films that earned Academy Award nominations.
 In total, Densham and Watson received over 70 international awards for their works including medals from the Queen of the United Kingdom for their contribution to the Arts of Canada.
 The first drama Densham wrote and directed, If Wishes Were Horses, won 14 awards, was reviewed by TV guide as "The best film of any length shown on Canadian TV", and brought Densham's work to the attention of Norman Jewison.
 Jewison, with Telefilm Canada, sponsored Densham to move to Hollywood.